theibsi/ibsi-doc/docs/03_Image_processing.rst

 segmented ROI, and is performed after interpolation.
 An example use would be the exclusion of air or bone voxels from an ROI defined on CT imaging.
 Two common re-segmentation methods are described in this section.
 Combining multiple re-segmentation methods is possible.
+In this case, the intersection of the intensity ranges defined by the re-segmentation methods is used.

 Intensity and morphological masks of an ROI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^